AmintaCXY/MusicGeneration/README.md

-# MusicGeneration of JazzStyle based on DeepLearning
+# Music Generation of Jazz Style based on Deep Learning
  This paper studies the music generation, and constructs a jazz style music generation model and interactive platform based on deep learning.